ulule/tech.ulule.com/content/0003-storing-live-events.rst

 the page", etc. And if a new event happens while the page is open, data is automatically updated "live", without refreshing.

-This is how the feature looks like:
+This is what the feature looks like:

 .. image:: img/live-events.gif